 of the important features in the data for building the low-dimensional surrogate in each case.
 However, for the

-purpose of validation, stress fields constructed at an independent set of 10 samples compared to the
+purpose of validation, stress fields constructed at an independent set of 10 samples are compared to the

 corresponding FEM predictions.
 To quantify the accuracy of the surrogate during verification and validation,